chuwilliamson/8HourPower/README.md

 Create a game in 8 hours with the following assets.

+## Theme: "The cat is a lie, Mom's Spaghetti?"

+## Specificiations: Made in Unity, No Internet, Must have fun, Must Be Solo.

 ## You can

-not add assets.
+- not add assets.

-not remove assets.
+- not remove assets.

+Why are you so worried about these assets.

 ## You can not

 not print out the Unity Documentation on real world real life paper.

-Why are you so worried about these assets.

-Are you confused?

-# Theme: "The cat is a lie, Mom's Spaghetti?"

-# Specificiations: Made in Unity, No Internet, Must have fun, Must Be Solo.
+If you are confused read it again.